Last Updated 1/23/2023

 Most sunrooms are traditionally designed to be used in the summer when the sun is brightest, and the weather is warm.
 It is sad when the summer season is over, though, and you have to stop using your sunroom.
 Is it possible to make your sunroom a space you can enjoy all year?
 Fortunately, the answer is yes!

-Ways to Keep Your Sunroom Warm in the Winter
+How to Keep A Sunroom Warm in the Winter

 Warming your sunroom in the winter is a two-step process.
 First, you have to heat the space, and second, you must insulate the exterior walls, so the heat does not escape.
-To accomplish this, here are some ideas to keep in mind:
+Not only is insulation great for keeping your sunroom warm, but a properly insulated sunroom can also help cut down on your heating costs.
+To accomplish this, here are some of the best ways you can keep your sunroom warm:

-- Prevent your warm air from leaking out around the window frames.
-You can install weather-stripping around the windows or use a clear caulk to seal the areas between window frames and the wall or between two window frames that butt together.
+- Install Weather-Stripping – Prevent your warm air from leaking out around the window frames by installing weather-stripping around the windows or use a clear caulk to seal the areas between window frames and the wall or between two window frames that butt together.

 - Add a clear insulation to the surface of the windows.
 A layer of clear plastic will help prevent the warm air from escaping through the windows in your sunroom.
 Plastic does not have the same R-value as a solid material insulation, but it will improve the energy efficiency of your windows, especially if they are single-pane glass.